What is the Wellbeing Service?

 Anyone aged 18+ who lives in Bradford, Airedale, Wharfedale or Craven and feels in need of support.
 You don’t need a formal diagnosis or referral to access the Wellbeing Service and there is no cost for any of the groups.

 How do I access the Wellbeing Service?

-To attend our wellbeing activities, please come along to a Welcome Group.
+To attend our wellbeing activities, please register for a Welcome Group.
 This is a relaxed, informal session to explain who we are, what we do and which groups could suit you.
 We will ask for some personal details so we can contact you, and also for some information on how you are feeling.
 This is to make sure you are attending the best groups to help you on the road to recovery.
 We will also run through our client code of conduct and GDPR policies.

 You can book a space on a Welcome Group by calling 01274 730815 or emailing [email protected] between Monday-Friday 9am-5pm.